Kepler's late single gives Twins win over Tigers

 Cabrera hit his 10th homer in the first inning, a two-out shot that cleared the left-field fence.
 Minnesota took a 2-1 lead in the second.
 Arraez reached on a checked-swing double.
 With two outs, Adrianza blasted a 428-foot homer over the right-center field fence.
 For Adrianza, the Twins' No. 9 hitter, the long ball was his fifth of the season.

 Detroit took a 3-2 lead in the fifth.
 Consecutive singles by Dawel Lugo, Jordy Mercer and Travis Demeritte tied the score.
-After a sacrifice bunt, Reyes brought him Mercer with a sacrifice fly.
+After a sacrifice bunt, Reyes brought in Mercer with a sacrifice fly.
 Reyes doubled with two out in the seventh and tried to score on Willi Castro's infield hit.
 First baseman C.J.
-Cron alertly threw him out to keep it a one-run game.
+Cron alertly threw out Reyes to keep it a one-run game.

 Kepler delivered his big hit in the top of the eighth.
 The Twins loaded the bases against Buck Farmer (5-6).
 Detroit manager Ron Gardenhire brought in left-hander Matt Hall to face Kepler with two down, but Kepler ripped a single up the middle to give Minnesota the lead it never gave up.